dahlia/json-hash/README.md

 ~~~~

 In order to hash or sign JSON data, they should be normalized first.
-That's why JSON Canonicalization Scheme (JSC) was proposed in [RFC 8785].
+That's why JSON Canonicalization Scheme (JCS) was proposed in [RFC 8785].
-JSC allows only a single representation for each possible JSON entity.
+JCS allows only a single representation for each possible JSON entity.
 For example, the JSON entity the above multiple representations encode can
 be represented into only the below single form: